hhkang94/hhkang94.github.io/_portfolio/Kaggle.md

   teaser: assets/images/pexels-anna-nekrashevich-6801648.jpg
 ---

-I simply started Kaggle competitions to imporve my data analysis skills, but now being Kaggle Master in competition is my goal.
+I simply started Kaggle competitions to improve my data analysis skills, but now being Kaggle Master in competition is my goal.
 I would like to introduce to you about Kaggle competitions I have completed so far.

 Libraries used: Tensorflow, Pytorch, Pandas, Numpy, Ray (for multiprocessing)